Pacification of Ukrainians in Eastern Galicia: OUN sabotage campaign

+Government response

 In response, Polish authorities decided to pacify the turbulent province.
 The decision to carry out the action was made by Marshal Józef Piłsudski in his capacity as Prime Minister of the Second Polish Republic.
 According to historian Roman Wysocki, the acts of sabotage merely served as a pretext for the pacifications with them being chiefly aimed at distracting the government's critics in the run up to elections.
 Recognizing that terrorist actions carried out by the OUN did not amount to an insurrection, Piłsudski ordered a police action, rather than a military one, and deputized the Minister of Interior, Felicjan Sławoj Składkowski with its organization.
 Sławoj Składkowski in turn ordered regional police commanders to prepare for it in the Lwów Voivodeship, Stanisławów Voivodeship and Tarnopol Voivodeship.
 The commander of the planned action was Lwów Voivodeship's chief of police, Czesław Grabowski.

 Before the action commenced, around 130 Ukrainian activists, including a few dozen former Sejm (Polish parliament) deputies were arrested.
+Among those detained were not only Ukrainians, but also Polish politicians opposed to Piłsudski's government, including former prime minister Wincenty Witos.
 The action itself began on 14 September 1930, in several villages of Lwów Voivodeship, where the 14th Jazlowiec Uhlan Regiment was directed, even though the detailed plan for the action was not established until 18 September.